-- 3 How might the Indigenous concept of interconnection help non-Indigenous Australians to better manage scarce water resources in arid regions of Australia? - 4 What are your beliefs about the natural environment?
-Where do these beliefs come from? - 5 Examine Source 1.65. - a Describe the location of the Police Lagoons. - b This is an ephemeral wetland.
-Explain how an ephemeral wetland operates.

-- c Why are these wetlands significant to local Aboriginal peoples? - d What land uses can you identify in the satellite image? - e How do these land uses put pressure on the water resources in this region?
+- 3 How might the Indigenous concept of interconnection help non- - Indigenous Australians to better manage scarce water resources in arid regions of Australia? - 5 Examine Source 2. - a Describe the location of the Police Lagoons. - c Why are these wetlands significant to local Aboriginal peoples? d What land uses can you identify in the satellite image?